Dealing with Stress

 Many people find that a hobby which has no deadlines, no pressures, and which can be picked up or left easily, takes the mind off stresses.

-For example: sports, knitting, music, model-making, puzzles, and reading for pleasure.
+For example: knitting, music, model-making and puzzles.

 4.Assemble a support team.